mmoran0032/defense/script.md

 St. George is a recoil separator in the Nuclear Science Lab at the University of Notre Dame, designed primarily to study radiative alpha capture reactions performed in inverse kinematics in the low mass range.
-Its design was influenced by previous recoil separators, and the entire system also includes target and detector systems.
-It consists of eleven quadrupoles, six dipoles, and a Wien filter to separate out the recoils based on their mass.
-St. George can provide beam suppression up to 10^15 and direct those few produced recoils to the detector plane with an angular acceptance of 40 mrad and an energy acceptance of 7.5%, and I'll explain all of those values shortly.
+It consists of eleven quadrupoles, six dipoles, and a Wien filter to separate out the recoils based on their mass, and its design was influenced by previously built recoil separators, such as DRAGON or ERNA or DRS.

 St. George achieves the separation of the recoils from the beam by being set for...